Constitutional By-law of the

 9.02 A copy of the proposed amendment, along with the notice of the meeting, shall be forwarded to each Member by the 30th day of April preceding the Annual General Meeting.

 9.03 Amendments to this or any other By-Law of the G.L.H.A. cannot be made without the approval of 70% of those present and voting at the Annual General the Members present and voting at the Annual General Meeting.
-Resolutions may be passed by a majority Meeting.
+A majority Meeting may pass resolutions.

 Article 10 – FINANCIAL